How to Make a Self-Signed SSL Certificate

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide explains the creation of a self-signed SSL certificate, suitable for personal use or for applications used internally in an organization.
 The end product may be used with SSL-capable software such as web servers, email servers, or other server systems.
-We assume that you’ve followed the steps outlined in our getting started guide, and that you’re logged into your Linode as root via a shell session.
+We assume that you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance, and that you’re logged into your Linode as root via a shell session.

 Issue the following command to install required packages for OpenSSL, the open source SSL toolkit.